-We will discuss how to build an argument using cause and effect, and how they can be confused.
+We will discuss how to build an argument using cause and effect, and how it can be confused with correlation.

 We can agree that he is completely incorrect, but why is he incorrect?

 First we will talk about correlation and causation.
 What do these words mean?
 Try to think of some examples.

 - There is a (weak/strong) correlation between A and B.